-An online search for wood chipper accidents will show you just how important it is to follow safety precautions.
+If you search online for "wood chipper accidents" you'll learn just how important it is to follow safety precautions.

 While wood chippers are very helpful machines, they are also very dangerous when used improperly.

-Follow all safety guidelines, stay out of the hopper, and keep a mental note regarding how to stop or reverse the machine in the case of an emergency.
+Follow all safety guidelines, stay out of the hopper, and learn how to stop or reverse the machine in the case of an emergency.

 Here are some ways to stay safe while using a chipper shredder.